Roberto Bautista Agut

 Roberto Bautista Agut ([roˈβeɾto βawˈtista aˈɣut]; born 14 April 1988) is a Spanish professional tennis player.
-He has been ranked as high as world No. 9 by the Association of Tennis Professionals (ATP) in singles, which he first achieved on 4 November 2019.
+He has been ranked as high as world No. 9 by the ATP in singles, achieved on 4 November 2019.
+His most significant final has been the 2016 Shanghai Masters.
+His best Grand Slam result is reaching the semifinals at 2019 Wimbledon.
+Bautista Agut has won twelve ATP singles titles out of twenty three finals, the biggest being the ATP 500 title in Dubai.